Devil's Path (hiking trail): Hunter

 After crossing just below the outlet of Notch Pond, the trail shortly begins to climb and switchback, passing a massive pair of stone outcrops known as the Devil's Portal.
 Above, the trail follows an old wood road into an area where a few hemlocks remain from tannin-seeking loggers in the late 19th century.
 Some spruce may be found along here, too.

 Leaving the old road shortly before it dead-ends, the trail goes through a slightly more level area where hungry hikers can snack on wild blackberries and raspberries in season, then levels out just below 3500 ft, in an area where paper birch, red spruce and fern make up the forest ... a sign of the heavy logging of this area a century ago by the West Virginia-based Fenwick Lumber Company.

 At 2.15 mi, from the notch, it reaches Devil's Acre, the low point between Hunter and trailless Southwest Hunter.
 It begins with the junction with the yellow-blazed Hunter Mountain Trail, which leads uphill (approximately 300 ft elevation, 1.6 miles) to Hunter's summit and its fire tower.
 Shortly after the junction is the Devil's Acre Lean-To.
 Past the lean-to is a fairly wet area, a result of all the past logging, then the trail begins to descend.
 A small cairn on the left side of the trail marks the beginning of the old narrow-gauge railbed used by most hikers to reach the elusive summit of Southwest Hunter.

-After going through another level area a half-mile long with impressive rock outcrops to one side, the Devil's Path reaches another superb viewpoint over the cirque that gives rise to the West Kill.
+After going through another level area a half-mile long with large rock outcrops to one side, the Devil's Path reaches another viewpoint over the cirque that gives rise to the West Kill.
 Southwest Hunter's ridgeline can be previewed by those heading in that direction, and across Diamond Notch rises West Kill itself.
 Remnants of camping can sometimes be found here although it is not permitted.